Blackweather/kubernetes-network-policy/ex3-block-internet-egress/README.md

 Hostname: hello
 ```

-Exit out of the nginx Pod and test the connection hello Pod to nginx and spectator Pod.
+Exit out of the nginx Pod and test the connection hello Pod to nginx Pod.

-#### Connection from hello to nginx spectator
+#### Connection from hello to nginx
 1. Connect to the `hello` Pod
 Run this command:
 ```